robneu/genesis-bacon-bar/README.md

 ## Template Hierarchy

-Templates can be defined in a theme or child theme to override the plugin's template.
+Templates can be defined in a child theme to override the plugin's template.
 Templates must be placed inside a /genesis-bacon-bar/ directory within the theme.
 You can override the default templates using the following template names:

 * bacon-bar.php
 * bacon-bar-footer.php